Splitting differential equations using Galois theory: Preliminaries

 \subsection{Definable Jordan decomposition}

 In this subsection, we take inspiration from the definable Chevalley and Rosenlicht decompositions of \cite[Subsection 2.3]{jaoui2022abelian} and produce a definable Jordan decomposition for groups isomorphic to an algebraic group.
-For this subsection only, we work with some arbitrary theory $\mathrm{Th}$ eliminating imaginaries (we do not call it $T$ to avoid confusion with tori, which we will denote $T$), some sufficiently saturated $\calU \models \mathrm{Th}$, and some small algebraically closed sets of parameters $A \subset B \subset \calU$.
-Let $\calC$ be an $A$-definable purely stably embedded algebraically closed field.
+For this subsection, we pick algebraically closed sets of parameters $A \subset B$, and we assume that $\calC$ is an $A$-definable purely stably embedded algebraically closed field.

 We will extend the Jordan decomposition for linear solvable algebraic groups to groups definably isomorphic to the $\calC$-points of a linear solvable algebraic group.
 In particular, we prove the existence of a definable unipotent radical, as well as some basic properties.
-Note that our methods would in fact allow us to define the definable unipotent radical of any group definably isomorphic to the $\calC$-points of a linear algebraic group.

-Recall that a \emph{torus} is an algebraic group that is isomorphic to $G^n_m$, for some $n$, and a \emph{d-group} is a subgroup isomorphic to a definable subgroup of $G^n_m$ for some $n$.
+Recall that a \emph{torus} is an algebraic group that is isomorphic to $G^n_m$, for some $n$, and a \emph{diagonalizable group} is a group isomorphic to a definable subgroup of $G^n_m$ for some $n$.
 If a torus is defined over some algebraically closed field $F$, then this isomorphism is defined over $F$ (see \cite[34.3]{humphreys2012linear}).
+A \emph{unipotent} group is an algebraic group that is isomorphic to an algebraic subgroup of $U_n$, the group of $n \times n$ upper-triangular matrices with $1$'s along the diagonal.

-We call a group definably isomorphic to the $\calC$-points of a torus a \emph{definable torus}, and use a similar terminology for definable unipotent, nilpotent, solvable linear algebraic groups and d-groups.
+We call a group definably isomorphic to the $\calC$-points of a torus a \emph{definable torus}, and use a similar terminology for definable unipotent, nilpotent, solvable linear algebraic groups and diagonalizable groups.

 In this subsection, as well as the rest of this article, we will use, without mentioning it, the fact that for any pure algebraically closed field $\calC$ of characteristic zero, definable groups and algebraic groups coincide, and that any definable map between algebraic groups is a morphism of algebraic groups.